3DMIN/3DMIN.github.io/_build/box.md

 ![laser-cut wooden parts and spacer bolts]({{ page.imagedir }}/IMG_1175.jpg) *laser-cut wooden parts and spacer bolts*

-Use the illustrator file TODO make link ```box-wood.pdf``` to laser-cut the parts from the plywood piece.
+Use the illustrator file (link above) to laser-cut the parts from the plywood piece.

 <div class="note">Before using your actual material, try the laser-cutter and its settings with a piece of plywood scrap.</div>